cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 ``ls -l``, ``ls -lh``
 +++++++++++++++++++++

-By defauly, the ``ls`` command displays the contents of a directory using its "simple" output format.
+By default, the ``ls`` command displays the contents of a directory using its "simple" output format.
 A "long" output option can be specified by supplying a ``-l`` as a command-line argument.
 In addition to the name of each file, additional information is included in the "long" output format, as described below the next few examples.